renepacchaux/gudeeds-responsive-mobile-app/README.md

     I know there is less room for features.
 Where a user looks first takes a smaller footprint.

-To help, I took pieces from [Figma's Material Design UI kit] (<https://www.figma.com/community/file/880534892514982400>).
-It goes a bit beyond just designing for iOS products.
+To help, I use pieces from [Figma's Material Design UI kit] (<https://www.figma.com/community/file/880534892514982400>).

-I took my questions to other designers before meeting with engineers.
-Talking to the design team, they mention apps being built out for multiple screens.
+I take my questions to other designers before meeting with engineers.
+When talking to the design team, they mention apps being built out for multiple screens.

 At this initial stage, I need to describe a thing that already works.
 For example, I picture myself at a grocery store.
 I am carrying a laptop.
 Who pulls out a laptop at the grocery store?
-I am likely to use my phone instead.
+In my thought experiment, I am likely to use my phone instead.

 Is it worth a fast-forward sketch-level quality if we know what design system we are in?